Living in Petersfield

 Is Petersfield a good place to live?

-What schools are in Petersfield?
+What are the schools in Petersfield like?

-What is the transport like in Petersfield?
+What is the average house price in Petersfield?

 Where does this data come from?